kevinl94303/kevins-messing-around/rancher-rolling-update.md

 ```
 rancher-compose up -u -c
 ```
-to confirm the upgrade and delete the old containers.
+to confirm the upgrade and delete the old containers